 Next to Prototype 1 in the US, this item is very important considering it is from the very first production prototype.

-We have been told that in all likely hood this was to have been a crash test hood, used maybe at one point for Pilot D7, however we have no way to confirm this.
-It is of course possible the whole car could be a painted pilot we can not trace yet.
+We have been told that in all likely hood this was to have been a crash test hood, used maybe at one point for Development Car D7, however we have no way to confirm this.
+It is of course possible the whole car could be a painted car that we can not trace yet.

 Notice how the fuel flap design is different than later production style.
 On the production hood, there are two folded lips, used to bolt on the actual fuel flap, here the stainless steel is bent straight down to raw edge.
 From this we can see that the hood was a ‘work in progress’ for styling and for usability - a true prototype.